CoolerGit/Pizazilla/README.md

-# FAQ Section-.
-This is the FAQ Section to a restaurant website that I am creating.
+This is a test website.